Dr. Robert B. Sloan, Jr.

 All of these developments – and many still to come, including plans to add doctoral programs – reflect the work of Dr. Sloan and his administrative team in implementing the goals in HBU’s Ten Pillars

 Dr. Sloan has published extensively and has pastored churches throughout Texas and beyond.
 He is the recipient of numerous awards and has also held membership in a number of professional societies, including the Society of Biblical Literature, the Southwest Biblical Seminar, the National Association of Baptist Professors of Religion, and Studiorum Novi Testamenti Societas

 Dr. Sloan previously served as the president and chancellor of Baylor University, where he was a member of the faculty and the founding dean of George W. Truett Theological Seminary.
 He graduated cum laude with a Bachelor of Arts degree from Baylor University in 1970; earned the Master of Divinity degree magna cum laude from Princeton Theological Seminary in 1973; conducted post-baccalaureate research at the University of Bristol, England, from 1973 to 1974; and earned the Doktor der Theologie insigni cum laude from the University of Basel, Switzerland, in 1978.

 Dr. Sloan was born in Coleman, Texas, and grew up in Abilene.
 He is married to the former Sue Collier of Cisco, Texas.
-The Sloans have seven children, two daughters-in-law, and four sons-in-law: Charissa and Derrick; Bryan and Amy; Eraina and Bryan; Michael and Allison; Alathea and Justin; Sophie and Mac; and Paul.
-They also have seventeen grandchildren.
+The Sloans have seven children, three daughters-in-law, and four sons-in-law: Charissa and Derrick; Bryan and Amy; Eraina and Bryan; Michael and Allison; Alathea and Justin; Sophie and Mac; and Paul and Meghan.
+They also have eighteen grandchildren.